binaryage/totalspaces-web/full-screen-desktops.md

 Even if you have "Navigate right to full screen desktops" turned off, you can navigate between your full screen apps by hotkeying left and right.

 And hotkeying left from your leftmost full screen app will take you back to your top right desktop.

-Future versions of TotalSpaces may support full screen apps more fully, see [Coming features](/coming-features)